ansys/pydpf-post/docs/source/user_guide/plotting.rst

 Stress XX component
 -------------------

-The following code shows how to proceed to **plot the stress XX component**:
+Use the following code to **plot the normal x-component of stress**:

 .. code:: python